top of page

 Guided Tours

 Each monthly tour highlights features of recent projects.
-We will also give you a special glimpse of items never displayed before from our collection.
-If you become a member of our non-profit organization you will receive a discount on tours, events, emails and our newsletter.
+We also give you a special glimpse of items never displayed before from our collection.
+If you become a member of our non-profit organization, you will receive a discount on tours and events.

-We are very proud to show you our house.
-Please be aware that this is home—not a museum with a high volume of visitors.
-Because of the fragile contents of this 1883 house, we are only open to the public for a guided tour once a month on the fourth Sunday from 2:00–3:45 p.m.
+Because of the fragile contents of this 1884 house, we are only open to the public for a guided tour once a month on the fourth Sunday from 2:00–3:45 p.m.
+Descendants of the original family often lead tours and will tell you entertaining stories about them.

-We are able to open on other days and times for private group tours, private teas, photo shoots, outdoor receptions and more.
+We are happy to open on other days and times for private group tours, private teas, photo shoots, outdoor receptions and more.

 You are welcome to take photos; all royalties go to the house.
 Please #cohenbrayhouse in social media.
 Like us on Facebook and Instagram.

-For protection of the house: We ask that none of the items in the house be handled unless it is given to you by the tour guide.
-All tours will have a tour guide, no self-guided touring, this is not a museum.
-The house at this time does not have a handicap ramp and there are eight steps up to the front door.
-The bedrooms are all on the second floor and the attic and tower room are on the third floor.
+For protection of the house: we ask that none of the items in the house be handled unless it is given to you by the tour guide.
+All tours will have a tour guide; we ask that tour participants stay close to their guide.
+The house does not have a handicap ramp and there are eight steps up to the front door.
+The bedrooms are on the second floor; the attic and tower room are on the third floor.

-If you are more comfortable wearing a mask, feel free to do so.
+If you want to wear a mask, feel free to do so.
 The tour guide will not be wearing a mask.

 If you need assistance, please be sure to contact us in advance to let us know: